MorrisonCole/pr-lint-action/README.md

 ### v1.0.0

 * Initial release.
-This version uses action status checks but suffers from https://github.com/MorrisonCole/pr-lint-action/issues/5 since the GitHub actions API treats different hook types as separate checks by default.
+This version uses action status checks but suffers from [#5](https://github.com/MorrisonCole/pr-lint-action/issues/5) since the GitHub actions API treats different hook types as separate checks by default.

+## FAQ

+### Why doesn't this Action use status checks any more?

+Since actions [are currently not grouped together](https://github.community/t5/GitHub-Actions/duplicate-checks-on-pull-request-event/m-p/33157), previously failed status checks were persisted despite newer runs succeeding (reported in [#5](https://github.com/MorrisonCole/pr-lint-action/issues/5)).
+We made the decision to use a bot-based 'request changes' workflow for the time being.

 ## Related Reading